 Outside of keeping a positive mindset, staying out of our primal fear brain, and continuing to share our feelings and support with one another, here are the top 5 things you can do to manage your stress.

 1. Physical activity

 Physical activity.
-I know, I know, the gym is closed, but luckily your body isn’t, and that’s all you really need to feel a little bit better.
 The best recipe for excess mental energy is increased physical activity.
 Whether it’s going for a run to clear your mind, dancing in your living room with your family, working on your computer while doing a wall sit, or having a push-up competition with your partner, using your body to balance out all of the input received in the brain is your surefire road to mental health success!

 Waaaaait are you saying the mind and the body are connected??
-Yes…yes, I am; thereare some things even a global pandemic can’t mess with.
+Yes…yes, I am.
 Also, please make your physical activity fun, you won’t do it otherwise.
 Think outside of the box, give yourself permission to PLAY!
 Now go climb something.